shom-fr/xoa/doc/uses.cf.rst

 .. note:: This module shares common feature with the excellent and long
     awaited `xf_xarray <https://cf-xarray.readthedocs.io/en/latest/>`_
     package and started a long time before with the Vacumm package.
-    The most differences differences include:
+    The most notable differences differences include:

     - The current module is also designed for data variables, not only coordinates.
+    - It search for items not only using standard_names but also specialized names.
     - It is not only available as accessors, but also as independant objects that can be configured for each type of dataset or in contexts by the user.